 No reading

-water-rock interaction, phase separation, mineral deposits, chemosynthetic ecosystems
+water-rock interaction, mineral deposits, chemosynthetic ecosystems

-Read ToG 6.07.2-6.07.4 by German & von Damm
+Read Vent-Fluid Geochemistry section of ToG article by German & Seyfried

 banded iron formations, rise of O2 & sulfate, seafloor spreading cycles, cyanobacterial modification of seawater